History of Berliner FC Dynamo (1978–1989): Controversy, complaints and sanctions (1985–1986)

+The successes of BFC Dynamo in the 1980s has been rumored to be partly due to referee manipulation and forced player transfers from other teams.
+In East Germany, it was particularly the feeling that BFC Dynamo was favored by the referees that stirred the emotions of opposing fans.

 BFC Dynamo had the best material conditions in the league and was the best team by far.
 But there had been controversial refereeing decisions in favor of BFC Dynamo, which gave rise to speculations that the dominance of BFC Dynamo was not solely due to athletic performance, but also due to help from referees.

 Allegations of referee bias were nothing new in East German football and were not isolated to matches involving BFC Dynamo.
 Alleged referee bias as a source of unrest was a thread that ran from the very first matches of the DDR-Oberliga.
+German sports historian Hanns Leske claims that referees throughout the history of East German football had a preference for the teams sponsored by the armed organs (Bewaffnete Organe der DDR).

-Alleged referee bias had caused riots already during the first season, when ZSG Horch Zwickau defeated SG Dresden-Friedrichstadt 5–1 on 16 April 1950, in a match which decided the title in the 1949–50 DDR-Oberliga.
-Another example occurred in the 1960 DDR-Oberliga when ASK Vorwärts Berlin defeated SC Chemie Halle away on 16 October 1960.
+Alleged referee bias had caused riots already during the first season of the DDR-Oberliga, when ZSG Horch Zwickau defeated SG Dresden-Friedrichstadt 5–1 on 16 April 1950, in a match which decided the title in the 1949–50 DDR-Oberliga.
+Another example occurred in the 1960 DDR-Oberliga when ASK Vorwärts Berlin defeated SC Chemie Halle 3–0 away on 16 October 1960.
 The player bus of ASK Vorwärts Berlin was attacked and the Volkspolizei had to protect the players.

 The home ground of Union Berlin was closed for two matchdays as a result of crowd trouble over the performance of referee Günther Habermann in the match between Union Berlin and FC Vorwärts Frankfurt in the 1982-83 DDR-Oberliga on 25 September 1982.
-The police had been forced to come to the rescue of referee Habermann.
-German sports historian Hanns Leske claims that referees throughout the history of East German football had a preference for the teams sponsored by the armed organs (Bewaffnete Organe der DDR).
+The Volkspolizei had been forced to come to the rescue of referee Habermann.

-BFC Dynamo was already deeply unpopular in Dresden since the relocation of the team of SG Dynamo Dresden to Berlin in 1954.
-Its unparalleled run of success would then arouse envy and hatred among supporters of opposing teams around the country.
-However, the sense that BFC Dynamo benefited from the soft refereeing decision did not arise first in 1978.
-It had already existed for years, as shown by the riots among supporters of SG Dynamo Schwerin during the match between the two teams at the Sportplatz Paulshöhe in Schwerin in the 1967-68 DDR-Liga on 26 May 1968.